 In the mid-1970s the boarding house closed, ahead of Mercedes College becoming coeducational in 1976.
-More than 30 students from the Asia Pacific region were welcomed to Mercedes College in 1983, marking the start of our award winning International Student Programme.
-In 1990 the International Baccaulaureate (IB) Programme was adopted for Year 11 and Year 12 students.
+More than 30 students from the Asia Pacific region were welcomed to Mercedes College in 1983, marking the start of our award winning International Student Program.
+In 1990 the International Baccaulaureate (IB) Program was adopted for Year 11 and Year 12 students.

-Today Mercedes College is South Australia's only Catholic school offering the IB curriculum from Reception to Year 12, and one of just a handful of schools delivering the programme at all three levels.
+Today Mercedes College is South Australia's only Catholic school offering the IB curriculum from Reception to Year 12, and one of just a handful of schools delivering the program at all three levels.

-From Reception to Year 5, students participate in our IB Primary Years Programme.
-From Year 6 to Year 10 they study our IB Middle Years Programme and students in Years 11 and 12 may choose to complete either the IB Diploma Programme or the South Australian Certificate of Education.
+From Reception to Year 5, students participate in our IB Primary Years Program.
+From Year 6 to Year 10 they study our IB Middle Years Program and students in Years 11 and 12 may choose to complete either the IB Diploma Program or the South Australian Certificate of Education.